-You may also be interested in our Rail Trail Ride events in April and October 2016 .
+You may also be interested in our Rail Trail Ride event October 2017 .

 Bike Hire: good quality mountain bikes with rack and bag, basic tools and spare tube, men's and womens seats and a breakdown replacement guarantee. - from $40 per day.

 Maps and Information: Rail Trail map and locality maps, comprehensive information including emergency contacts, where to eat and sights along the trail.

 Luggage Transport: From $16.50per person.
 (One bag up to 12 kg, plus 1 closed crate or esky between 2 people)